philipturner/home-built-stm/README.md

 </p>

 _<b>Left:</b> The assembled JiviBoard, before reflow soldering. <b>Right:</b> After reflow soldering.
 C5 (0201 package) is tombstoned.
 Multiple leads on the RP2040 (QFN package) seem disconnected._

+## May 10, 2025

+The tombstoned capacitor was fixed by just applying concentrated flux and going in with a pre-tinned iron.
+The capacitor immediately adjusted its orientation, and further tip approaches added solder volume to the disconnected pad.

+I looked back at the circuit’s PCB file in KiCad.
+The continuity disconnected pad was part of a GND net, so it was easy to run a continuity test.
+I just touched the other probe to one of the many GND pads in the circuit.
+The opposite pad of the capacitor did not indicate continuity to GND.
+I tested both pads multiple times under the same conditions.
+The tests indicated complete connection of the previously disconnected pad and no shorts across the capacitor.

+Some of the (seemingly) incorrectly soldered pins of the QFN seem to just be GPIOs.
+Which means the computer should boot without them.
+Specifically, pin 12 (GPIO9) and pin 13 (GPIO10).
+Upon further inspection, the other questionably soldered pins are:

+[Images taken in order]
+1-14
+15-28
+29-42
+43-56

+About U3, it looks like a mess upon visual inspection.
+But the microscope suggests it’s just covered in bubbles of not-yet-cleaned flux.
+They aren’t solder shorts or solder squishing out from underneath the chip.
+This was an especially concerning possibility for the capacitor nearby, which can easily be shorted.

+I’m going to do some 0402 resistors on a practice board before hand-soldering the components on the back side.
+[Took an image]

+The three RGB lights turn on and the computer recognizes it as a storage disk.
+The UF2 file from the manual doesn’t actually exist on GitHub.
+I measured all test points.
+Pressing the “RUN” switch makes the computer temporarily eject the disk, although it shows up in Finder again after ~3 seconds.
+Pressing “BOOT” does nothing.

+Test points:
+TP1: 4.98 V, expected 5 V
+TP2: 3.28 V, expected 3.3 V
+TP3: 0.01 V, expected GND
+TP4: 1.10 V, expected 1.1 V